(Updated 2020: the San Francisco Writers Conference has moved to a new venue since I wrote this post so I’ve amended where necessary.)

 - Cheap pens to lend.
 Never lend a beloved pen!

 - Business cards.
-Shockingly, people do forget these.
+People do forget these and they are still used.

 - Something to tie onto your conference bag, to differentiate it as yours.
 My preference is a colorful scarf, which also goes around my neck if I’m chilly.